DinaTaklit/Meeting-Web-Accessibility-Guidelines-WCAG/README.md

 - Don’t programmatically shift focus when not expected
 - Notify users up front that the change will happen

+### 4.3 Mobile Devices

+#### Level AA 1.3.4 – Orientation

+Content does not restrict its view and operation to a single display orientation.

+#### Level A 2.5.1 – Pointer Gestures

+All functionality that uses gestures can be operated with a single pointer.

+#### Level A 2.5.2 – Pointer Cancellation

+For functionality operated using a single point can be cancelled or deferred.

+#### Level A 2.5.4 – Motion Actuation

+Functionality operated by device motion can also be operated by UI components.

 ## Credits

 All credits goes for pluralsight course